lnalice/turtlebot3-core-extra-motors/README.md

 # Prerequisites
 **1. Computer**
 - Packages for turtlebot3 waffle should be installed.
-- OpenCR, examples for turtlebot3 should be install in arduino ide.
+- OpenCR 1.0, examples for turtlebot3 should be install in arduino ide.
 - **Dynamixel2Arduino** library should be installed in arduino ide.

 **2. Dynamixel X series**
-- OpenCR shoule be connected the computer using arduino ide.
+- OpenCR must be connected to the computer using arduino ide when uploading this ino file.
+- Dynamixel motors must be connected to OpenCR 1.0
 - **ID**: wheel motors(1, 2), one extra motor (4), two extra motors (3, 4)
 - **baudrate**: 1000000

+**3. LED**
+- LED must be connected to OpenCR 1.0
+- **communication**: UART (no use SoftwareSerial)
+- The number of LED is **4** (front, back, left, right of a robot)

 # File Structure
 ```